grafana/grafana/docs/sources/panels/transformations/types-options.md

 | 2020-07-07 10:31:22 | 20          | 85
 | 2020-07-07 09:30:57 | 19          | 101

-If you **Include** the data points that have a temperature lower than 30°C. The configuration will look as followed:
+If you **Include** the data points that have a temperature below 30°C, the configuration will look as follows:

 - Filter Type: `Include`
 - Condition: Rows where `Temperature` matches `Lower Than` `100`